VanWeapon/ChapterMaster/test_framework/HowToUse.md

 ## Best Practices

+1. **Use Named Elements**: Prefer `ClickElement()` over raw coordinates when possible

+2. **Map New Elements**: When encountering a new UI element, add it to the UI Map

-1. **Start Simple**: Begin with basic workflows before attempting complex scenarios
+3. **Start Simple**: Begin with basic workflows before attempting complex scenarios

-2. **Add Delays**: Include sufficient wait times between actions (use `framework.Wait()`)
+4. **Add Delays**: Include sufficient wait times between actions (use `framework.Wait()`)

-3. **Document with Screenshots**: Take screenshots at key points in your test
+5. **Document with Screenshots**: Take screenshots at key points in your test

-4. **Handle Errors**: Always check for and handle possible application crashes
+6. **Handle Errors**: Always check for and handle possible application crashes

-5. **Organize by Workflow**: Create separate test files for different functional areas
+7. **Organize by Workflow**: Create separate test files for different functional areas

-6. **Comment Your Code**: Include clear comments explaining the purpose of each step
+8. **Comment Your Code**: Include clear comments explaining the purpose of each step

-7. **Use Consistent Naming**: Name your tests and files with clear, descriptive names
+9. **Use Consistent Naming**: Name your tests and files with clear, descriptive names

-8. **Test One Thing**: Each test should focus on a single feature or workflow
+10. **Test One Thing**: Each test should focus on a single feature or workflow

 ## Troubleshooting

-- **Coordinate Issues**: If clicks aren't hitting the right spots, verify coordinates in Window Spy
+- **Coordinate Issues**: If clicks aren't hitting the right spots, verify coordinates in Window Spy or use the DiscoverUIElements tool
 - **Timing Problems**: Increase wait times if actions seem to execute before the app is ready
 - **Application Not Found**: Check the application path in CMTestingFramework.ahk
+- **Element Not Found Error**: Verify the element path is correct (e.g., "MainMenu.NewGame")

 ## Getting Help